tamasmajer/redis-collections/README.md

 Collection based views for Redis inspired by clean code.

-## Why
+## Goals
-1. Structured database.
+- Structure the database.
-1. Collections instead of commands.
+- Use collections instead of commands.
-1. Working with IDs instead of keys.
+- Work with IDs instead of keys.
-1. Composite queries.
+- Composite queries.
-1. Promise based.
+- Promises.
+- Clean code.

 ## Structure
  You can quickly define your whole database (or cover your existing one) using simple collections: